mikhailmikhalchuk/mcbattlefront/README.md

 # Battlefront
 A Star Wars themed datapack for Minecraft, initially concieved and created in December 2020.
-Currently in a pre-release state, and only supports version 1.21.6.
+Currently in a pre-release state, and supports versions 1.21.6+.
 Older versions can be found in releases.

 ## Installation
 Download or clone the repository, and move it to your save's `datapacks` folder.